trygvebw/everydream/README.md

 ## Image Captioning

-This trainer is built to use the filenames of your images as "captions" on a per-image basis, *so the entire Latent Diffusion model can be trained effectively.*  **Image captioning is a big step forward.** I strongly suggest you use the tools repo to caption your images, or write meaningful filenames for your images.
+This trainer is built to use the filenames of your images as "captions" on a per-image basis, or reads a .txt file that is in the same folder with the same filename, *so the entire Latent Diffusion model can be trained effectively.*  **Image captioning is a big step forward.** I strongly suggest you use the tools repo to caption your images, or write meaningful filenames for your images.
 This is a big step forward in training the model and will help it learn more effectively.

 ### Formatting